 When sending/receiving bundles using UDP at the convergence layer, bundles shall be encapsulated in UDP datagrams as follows:

-a) UDP checksums shall be enabled;

 b) each bundle shall be encapsulated into one UDP datagram with no additional bytes;

-NOTE – If the bundle to be encapsulated is larger than the maximum UDP MTU size, the bundle needs to be fragmented at the bundle layer before transmission.
+NOTE – Bundle protocol agents should endeavor to bound the upper limit of transmitted bundles to the underlying network MTU (minus overheads).
+If the bundle to be encapsulated is larger than the maximum UDP MTU size, the bundle needs to be fragmented at the bundle layer before transmission.

 c) all implementations should use UDP port 4556/UDP;